treeman/money/README.md

 C-t     Jump back

 # TODO
-1. Refactor json insert/update transaction.
-Include proper update for all balances.
-    1. Now doesn't insert at the top anymore...

-1. Edit transactions inline in account view!
-1. Deletion still reloads the page
-1. Need to update balance of all transactions after the one just added
 1. Add/remove/edit categories
 1. Editing a transaction shouldn't change the width of the table columns.
 Annoying.

-1. Don't add duplicate dropdown options
 1. Checkbox for transactions (delete a selection of transactions)
 1. Ability to add a category via category dropdown
     1. Need to be able to add/select category group as well